 Organized by the OI Director and the Chair of the OI Council, the Council Lecture series reflects the Omohundro Institute’s ongoing commitment to excellence in early American scholarship.
 It is meant for both scholarly and non-scholarly audiences.
 No admission is charged and an informal reception follows the event.
 All speakers in the series have served on the Omohundro Institute Council—service for which we are enormously grateful.

-Robert C. Ritchie delivered When Did We Start Going to the Beach?: Some Thoughts on the History of Leisure in early America on Saturday, May 5, 2018 at Blow Hall, William & Mary for the 5th annual Council Lecture.
+Robert C. Ritchie delivered When Did We Start Going to the Beach?: Some Thoughts on the History of Leisure in early America.

 Robert C. Ritchie specializes in Early American history.
 His focus has been on the seventeenth century but he also has a strong interest in early modern England.
 After a distinguished career at the University of California, San Diego which included stints as a professor in the History Department and as Associate Chancellor, he became the W.M.
 Keck Foundation Director of Research at The Huntington Library.
 He retired from that position in 2011 and is now Senior Research Associate there.